dbt-labs/docs.getdbt.com/website/docs/faqs/Git/github-permissions.md

 sidebar_label: "GitHub and dbt Cloud permissions error"
 ---

-If you see the error `This account needs to accept the latest permissions for the dbt Cloud GitHub App` in the dbt Cloud IDE &mdash; this usually occurs when the permissions for the dbt Cloud GitHub App are out of date.
+If you see the error `This account needs to accept the latest permissions for the dbt Cloud GitHub App` in dbt Cloud &mdash; this usually occurs when the permissions for the dbt Cloud GitHub App are out of date.

 To solve this issue, you'll need to update the permissions for the dbt Cloud GitHub App in your GitHub account.
 Here's a couple of ways you can do it:

 #### Update permissions

 A Github organization admin will need to update the permissions for the dbt Cloud GitHub App.
+If you're not the admin, reach out to your organization admin to request this.
+Alternatively, try [disconecting your GitHub account](#disconect-github) in dbt Cloud.

 1. Go directly to GitHub to determine if any updated permissions are required.
 2. In GitHub, go to your organization **Settings** (or personal if using a non-organization account).